AdobeaNkuah/Sport-Chek-Web-Scraper/README.md

 c.execute('''DROP TABLE product_information''')  # Include after table creation to delete table for next testing round
 ```

+While the script is running **DO NOT** minimize window of the website or manually interact with the webpage, this will interrupt the script's function.

 ## Results
 The results of the web scraping will be printed in the terminal window your Python IDE.
 This script utilizes the pandas framework to make the results readable.